What is being tested?

 CA 15-3 may be ordered along with other tests when advanced breast cancer is first diagnosed to help determine cancer characteristics and treatment options.
-If CA 15-3 is initially elevated, then it may be ordered periodically to monitor the effectiveness of treatment and to help watch for recurrence.
+If beyond the cancer antigen 15-3 normal range, then it may be ordered periodically to monitor the effectiveness of treatment and to help watch for recurrence.
 CA 15-3 is usually not ordered when breast cancer is detected early, before it has spread (metastasized), because levels will not be elevated in the majority of early cancers.

 What does the test result mean?

 In general, the higher the CA 15-3 level, the more advanced the breast cancer and the greater the amount of cancer present (tumor burden).
 CA 15-3 concentrations tend to increase as the cancer grows.
 In metastatic breast cancer, the highest levels of CA 15-3 often are seen when the cancer has spread to the bones and/or the liver.